-The Mandarin Oriental reinvents the Viennese palace by banking on Asian intimacy in a Baroque setting.
+The Mandarin Oriental reinvents the Viennese palace by wagering on Asian intimacy in a Baroque shell.

 Mandarin Oriental, Vienna